Gaurab-B/Car_Price_Facebook_Marketpalce/Readme.md

 Paste that in the temp.txt file  .

-Run the script.py python file
+Run the script.py python file    .

+Run the clean_notebooks.py to just select Honda, Toyota and Mazda Cars as they are the best cars for someone who is looking for  a first car.

 CSV file will be saved as required.

-(old)

-Run the remove symbool.ipynb entirely, which will clean the '.

-Run HTML_TO_CSV to get the csv output from the file.

-Finally, rename the file as per your requirements and save it to datasets.